 So far the discussion of quality adjustment has taken place on the assumption that perfect competition holds.
-However, service prices are often determined under a monopolistic situation.
+However, service prices are sometimes determined under a monopolistic situation.
 When the assumption of perfect competition does not hold, results of the quality adjustment differ depending on whether the service price index is perceived from the perspective of the demand side or supply side.
-Pursuing to adjust the quality from the demand side will come up against the new difficulties.
-Suppose user companies have the option to buy nothing or to select a wide range of goods (from the ordinary to the luxurious) with quality ladders.
-Furthermore, suppose ordinary goods are traded under perfect competition and luxury goods are provided by monopolistic companies.
-When the monopolistic companies set the prices of the services, they take into account not only the quality of the services but also the income levels of the user companies, the uniqueness of the services, the volume of possession of user companies, and average cost of production.8 They have an incentive to earn the monopolistic rent.
-Therefore, price gaps between those services will no longer reflect only differences in quality.
-At the same time, the prerequisite for applying the hedonic regression method will not hold9: user preference is individually distributed and the market for products is under perfect competition.
-It is difficult to use the usual methods of quality adjustment.

-8 See Nakajima (2001) for formal modeling of this proposition.
+When the monopolistic producer improves the quality of the service, the new price reflects not only the marginal change in the production cost but also the monopolistic rent.
+Thus even if there is no change in the monopolistic power in between the old and new service products markets, the quality change estimated from the production cost side is usually not equal to that reflected in the price.

-9 See Rosen (1974) for further details.
+Pursuing to adjust the quality from the demand side under the assumption of monopolistic producers will come up against the new difficulties.
+For instance, the prerequisite for applying the hedonic regression method will not hold10: user preference is individually distributed and the market for products is under perfect competition.
+It is difficult to use this method without any modification.
+Furthermore, if the monopolistic power changes between the old and new service products markets, it is difficult to estimate difference in quality from the price gaps between two services.
+When the monopolistic companies set the prices of the services, they take into account not only the quality of the services but also the income levels of the user companies, the uniqueness of the services, the volume of possession of the user companies, and the average cost of production.11 They have the incentive to earn the monopolistic rent and the rent can vary depending on the degree of monopoly in the services markets.
+The possibility should be taken into account that the monopolistic power of the producer can change according to the change in the quality of the service.

-Among transportation, the prices of both railroad and air passenger transportation are decided in an oligopolistic or a monopolistic way.
+Among transportation services, the prices of railroad transportation are decided in an oligopolistic or a monopolistic way.
 Tolls charged for roads are also decided by the government.
 Even in other service sectors-banking services, for example-prices are not necessarily decided under perfect competition.
 In those areas, how should the quality change be incorporated in the service prices?